-Adjutant General Henry P. McCain to Major General John J. Pershing, U.S.A., Commander-in-Chief, American Expeditionary Forces
+Major General Henry P. McCain, Adjutant General, United States Army, to Major General John J. Pershing, Commander, American Expeditionary Forces

 British Tonnage Available in April and Later Months

 The following extract of a cablegram from the British Ministry of shipping to their representative in the United States is repeated for your information.